 What’s more important, looking for the organic seal or the non-GMO verified logo?

 By definition, GMO’s are strictly prohibited in organic farming and food production.
 Perhaps even more importantly, organic farmers do not use synthetic pesticides, herbicides, fungicides or fertilizers to grow crops or feed and they cannot administer antibiotics, growth hormones and many other banned drugs to livestock.
-They are mandates to improve soil health.
+They honor mandates to improve soil health.

 Non-GMO products are only verified not to contain genetically modified ingredients.
 Non-GMO farmers do use synthetic agrochemicals and petrochemical-based fertilizers.
 They are not required to allow their livestock access to the outdoors or pasture and are not restricted from administering a myriad of pharmaceuticals prohibited from use in organics.

 Why should I pay the extra price for organic?